 1) Eggs are laid singly in dense vegetation.

-2) Jelly coat thinner than long-toed salamander eggs.
+2) Jelly layer is thinner than long-toed salamander eggs.

 Amphibian Eggs: Concluding Thoughts

 Identifying amphibian eggs can be a valuable addition to many wildlife conservation projects.
 It can also be a fun springtime activity for the whole family.
 I hope this mini-guide enhances your outdoor adventures!

 Additional Resources on Amphibian Eggs: